oscarpulido55/aef-data-model/README.md

 # Analytics Engineering Framework - Data Model
 [Analytics engineers](https://www.getdbt.com/what-is-analytics-engineering) transform, test, deploy, and document data using software engineering principles, providing clean datasets that empower end users to independently answer their own questions.

-This opininated Data Model management repository is a key component of a robust analytics environment, establishing a well-structured system to manage your data models, schemas, Dataplex lakes and zones, and data definition language (DDL) statements.
+This opininated reference Data Model management repository is a key component of a robust analytics environment, establishing a well-structured system to manage your data models, schemas, Dataplex lakes and zones, and data definition language (DDL) statements.
 It leverages Dataform to seamlessly integrate these elements, supporting lakehouse, data lake, and data mesh architectures.

 ### Key Features & Concepts
 This repository is your central hub for streamlined data model definition, governance, and collaboration.
 Here's what it offers: